Deal reached on short-term funding bill to avert government shutdown, sources say

 Congressional leaders have reached a deal on a short-term funding bill that would avert a partial government shutdown, sources familiar with the agreement confirmed to CBS News on Saturday.

-The continuing resolution would fund the government through March 1 and March 8, the source said.
+The continuing resolution would fund the government through March 1 and March 8, sources said.
 The current funding deal, which went into effect in November, funds some federal departments through Jan.
 19, and others through Feb.
 2.

-House Speaker Mike Johnson is expected to brief House Republicans on the measure in a call Sunday evening, the source said.
+House Speaker Mike Johnson is expected to brief House Republicans on the measure in a call Sunday evening, sources said.

 The text of the bill is expected to be released Sunday night, according to a spokesperson for Senate Majority Leader Chuck Schumer.